 What you want to do with this method is aim to set up a funnel that will bring in at least 100 leads to your email list, and bring you either 1 sale (if selling on a sales page) or 1 sale + 10 phone leads (if pitching via a discovery call).
 Those sort of numbers will tell you that you have a decent funnel in place.
 It might need optimising.
 But you’ve proven that there are customers out there that want to buy what you have to offer.
 And that is going to dramatically lower your risk when you start advertising on Facebook.

 I have written a beginner guide on setting up your first sales funnel here, if you haven’t created one before.
+And if you want to dive deep into funnels and really master them for your business, this is the best training on the market.

 Now, a cautionary note.
 You’ll still need to test when you start advertising on Facebook.
 Your campaign will still need refining and it will need a lot of optimisation before you get that positive ROI.
 However, your chances of achieving that are far higher than they would be if you had an unproven product or service that has not yet sold.